All job seekers should be using bullet points for their resumes.

 Not only does it highlight what tasks or responsibilities you excel in.
 It makes your skills and achievements more noticeable too.

-Compared to the other sections, bullet points are used differently for showcasing your education.
+Compared to the other sections, bullet points are used differently for showcasing how to list education on resume.
 Their purpose here is to list the extra details side by side.

 This includes the following: